-Sure, you won’t find many blatant calls to action on Van Winkle’s, but the content is still working hard to sell Casper products … indirectly.
+Sure, you wouldn’t find many blatant calls to action on Van Winkle’s, but the content was still working hard to build a Casper audience … indirectly.

-VanWinkles.com has the Facebook Pixel installed, which means (presumably) the whole site is helping Casper build a massive audience they can serve Facebook and Instagram ads to.
-That retargeting pixel is like a magic string that lets Casper reel visitors back to their products.
+VanWinkles.com had the Facebook Pixel installed, which means (presumably) the whole site was helping Casper build a massive audience they can serve Facebook and Instagram ads to.
+That retargeting pixel is like a magic string that let Casper reel visitors back to their products.
 Everyone who’s looking into the side effects of melatonin or trying to figure out how to lucid dream becomes a candidate for Facebook ads from Casper.

 That’s genius—here’s why